Royal College of Nursing: Fellowships

 Fellowships are selectively awarded by the RCN in recognition of exceptional contributions to nursing.
 Honorary fellowships are granted by the RCN Council to those who are unable to become an RCN member, either because they are from overseas or because they work outside the nursing profession.
 Only a small number of fellows are elected each year.
 For example, in 2021, 11 fellows and two honorary fellows were elected, and in 2022, five fellows and three honorary fellows were elected.

-Fellows and honorary fellows are entitled to use the postnominal FRCN.
+Fellows and honorary fellows are entitled to use the postnominal FRCN or FRCN(hon) as appropriate.